 For each Mortgage Loan in the Final Pool, the Seller will provide an Automated Valuation Model "AVM" estimated property value.
-A Home Value Explorer[®] ("HVE"[®]) was used when available or, if an HVE was not available, a Metropolitan Statistical Area ("MSA") level house price index was used to estimate property value.
+A Home Value Explorer® ("HVE") was used when available or, if an HVE was not available, a Metropolitan Statistical Area ("MSA") level house price index was used to estimate property value.
 If an MSA level house price index was not available, a state level house price index was used to estimate property value.
-The Seller also obtained Broker Price Opinions ("BPOs") for a random sample of 1,292 mortgage loans representing approximately 10.00% of the mortgage loans in the Initial Pool and for another 1,293 mortgage loans representing 10.00% of the mortgage loans in the Initial Pool with the highest loan-to-value ratios calculated based upon the updated HVE values obtained by the Seller.
-A total of 2,585 BPOs were obtained by the Seller representing approximately 20.00% of the mortgage loans in the Initial Pool.
-As a result of the BPO review, two (2) mortgage loans representing approximately 0.02% of the mortgage loans in the Initial Pool and one (1) property was vacant.
+The Seller also sampled 3,126 loans intended to be included in this transaction, in which 50% were selected with the highest loan-to- value ratios calculated based upon the updated AVM values obtained by the Seller and the other 50% were selected randomly by the Diligence Provider (the "Property Valuation Review").
+Of the 3,126 sampled loans 3,065 had Broker Price Opinions ("BPOs") completed, 18 Comparative Market Analysis Reports ("CMAs") and 4 Exterior Only Appraisal Reports ("2055 Reports") were completed and 39 were cancelled due to access issues such as gated communities and private access restrictions.